Motive // The Christian and Birth Control

 Financial considerations do enter into this evaluation, but we must take special care.
 Scripture instructs us to be careful as it relates to greed (Ephesians 5:3).
 A Christian couple will want to carefully evaluate whether financial concerns are genuine in the essentials of raising a family or whether financial concerns reflect greed for things of the world.
 Couples also wrestle with timing questions.
 Perhaps some schooling needs to be finished, or a few years need to pass to solidify a relationship before bringing in the added dimension of children.
 These may be valid issues.
 Again, however, soul searching needs to be done.

 What is important to remember is that children, regardless of timing, health or convenience, are blessings from God.
 Decisions rooted in an attitude that children are anything less than a blessing from God reflect a motive that doesn’t understand God’s will on the matter.

 In summary, a Christian married couple can practice some form of birth control.
 It falls within the realm of Christian freedom and stewardship.
 But as with all such issues, a careful exploration of motives of the heart is necessary in order to that which truly glorifies God.
 In this regard, it is good to talk candidly with your pastor so that he can serve as a sounding board for you as you wrestle through your motives.

 In the next chapter, we will look at the kind of birth control mechanisms that are available.
 Specifically, we will consider what are called “barrier methods” of birth control.

-To learn more about the pill, purchase The Christian and Birth Control from the online CLR store, click here.
+To learn more, purchase The Christian and Birth Control from the online CLR store, click here.